Whitegoods Help article

 Hoover’s cooking range includes freestanding cookers, built-in ovens, hobs, and extractor hoods.
 The brand’s expansion into built-in cooking appliances reflects a broader strategic push into the fitted kitchen category, where it is growing market share from a relatively modest base compared with its dominant position in floor care.

-Hoover’s hOn smart connectivity platform
+What is the hOn smart connectivity platform?

-Hoover’s smart connectivity offering is built around the hOn platform, a smartphone application that links compatible Hoover appliances for remote monitoring, cycle management, and personalised programme creation.
+Hoover’s smart connectivity offering is built around the hOn platform – a smartphone application that links compatible Hoover appliances for remote monitoring, cycle management, and personalised programme creation.
 The platform is shared across Haier Europe’s brand portfolio, connecting Hoover, Candy, and Haier branded appliances through a single ecosystem.

 Through hOn, users can start and stop cycles remotely, receive end-of-cycle notifications, download additional wash programmes, and monitor appliance status away from home.
 The platform is compatible with Amazon Alexa and Google Assistant for voice control integration, and it uses usage data to suggest personalised programme settings based on household patterns.